StackVista/stackstate-docs/setup/agent/linux.md

 ### Upgrade

-To upgrade the StackState Agent on your system, stop the `stackstate-agent` service and upgrade using `yum` or `apt-get`.
+To upgrade StackState Agent V2 on your system, stop the `stackstate-agent` service and upgrade using `yum` or `apt-get`.

 {% tabs %}
 {% tab title="yum" %}